evanx/mpush-redis/related.md

 We will implement another microservice, namely `lpush,` for the case where input and output queues are on the same Redis instance.
 This implementation will use `multi.`

+This service is clearly trivial, but still operationally useful.

+For example, it might be used in conjunction with dedupe or rate-limiting microservices.

 ### Further plans